Skip to Main Content

 Footnote Components

-Author Last Name, First Name or Name of Website.
-"Title of Page."
-Date of publication, revision or access.
+Reference Components Name of Website or Entity Responsible for Content.
+“Title of Webpage.”
+Date of publication, revision, or access.
 URL.

 Footnote Example